New Facility Predictive Model

 The New Facility Predictive Model predicts when new municipal facilities are required based on analytics and existing service level choices.

 This decision-making tool looks at existing community and public services and considers what future infrastructure is needed to support them in the years to come.
 The model allows the City to holistically plan and prioritize funding for new facilities for St. Albert for the long-term.

-Municipal facilities include but are not limited to: community facilities (field houses, performing arts theatres, city wide soccer centres), fire stations, transit garages, transit park and ride stations, public works facilities and police detachments.
-This also includes services provided on City land/infrastructure by not for profit or arm’s-length organizations.
+Municipal facilities include but are not limited to community facilities (field houses, performing arts theatres, city-wide soccer centres), fire stations, transit garages, transit park and ride stations, public works facilities and police detachments.
+This model also includes services provided on City land/infrastructure by not for profit or arm’s-length organizations.